 Rutt Bridges has been at the forefront of disruptive technology since the early 1980s, when he founded a software company catering to early microcomputers and PCs.
 Since then he’s served a term as president of the Society of Exploration Geophysicists, founded the bipartisan Bighorn Center for Public Policy, and served on the College of Sciences Advisory Board at his alma mater, Georgia Tech.

 Join dozens of businesses and organizations from our local creative ecosystem supporting Denver Design Week!
-The Monday evening keynote is Shifting Gears: Design and the Driverless Car Revolution, hosted by Rutt Bridges at The Clyfford Still Museum.
-Start time is 6:00 p.m., and we’ll even provide some snacks and non-alcoholic drinks.
+The Tuesday evening keynote is Reinventing Transportation: The Disruption of Driverless Mobility hosted by Rutt Bridges at Workplace Resource downtown.
+Start time is 6:30 p.m., and we’ll be providing some beverages and bites!
 Tickets are totally affordable, but also totally finite—first come, first served.
 Don’t say we didn’t warn you.

 But Wait, There’s More!